stackbit-themes/stackbit-examples/tutorial-contentful/README.md

 CONTENTFUL_PREVIEW_SECRET="..."
 ```

-The API keys (both delivery and preview) can be copied from the API screen you see after creating a new key.
+The preview API key can be copied from the API screen you see after creating a new key.

 ![Copy API key values](./docs/copy-api-keys.png)